vivazzi/magnit__tg_notifier__backend/README.md

    - Uses webhooks (`POST /webhook/tg`).
    - Telegram pushes updates directly to the service over HTTPS.
    - Recommended for production: scalable and resource-efficient.

+### Telegram bot group registration

+- **Current approach:**
+  To register a Telegram bot in a group, users send the `\register_group_to_tg_notifier` command.
+  The service saves group information to a JSON file.
+  This simple approach works well for:
+  - Rare events (registration happens infrequently)
+  - Small number of groups
+  - Single service instance

+- **Why JSON:**
+  Using a file avoids the complexity of setting up a database (Postgres, SQLite) for the initial implementation.
+  It allows fast iteration and keeps deployment lightweight.

+- **Future-proofing:**
+  If the project scales, number of groups increases, or analytics/reporting becomes necessary,
+  it is recommended to move to a proper database (e.g., Postgres) for:
+  - Reliability
+  - Concurrency handling
+  - Data history and more complex queries

 ## Installing